qtc-de/beanshooter/README.md

 [...]
 ```

-Since the main purpose of *jmx-exploiter* is the deployment of malicious *MBean* objects, you need also a corresponding *MBean* object.
+Since the main purpose of *jmx-exploiter* is the deployment of *MBean* objects, you need also a corresponding *MBean*.
-Theoretically you can deploy any *MBean* object that fulfills the *MBean Specifications*.
+Theoretically you can deploy any *MBean* that fulfills the *MBean Specifications*.
 However, this project does also provide a reference
 implementation, the [tonka-bean](./tonka-bean/).
-The *tonka-bean* is a separate maven project and you can compile it in the same way as
+The *tonka-bean* is a separate *maven* project and you can compile it in the same way as
 you compiled *jmx-exploiter*:

 ```console